Final reports and contributions from the final Housing First Europe Conference in Amsterdam, June 2013

 In contrast to ‘staircase’ approaches, which predominate in many European countries, Housing First projects do not require homeless people to show evidence of being ‘housing ready’ before they are offered long-term stable accommodations.
 Housing First projects place homeless people directly into long-term, self-contained housing with no requirement that they progress through transitional programmes.

 However, Housing First does not mean "housing only": Substantial and multidisciplinary social support is provided to the re-housed homeless people assertively, though it is not a condition for them to participate in and comply with therapies or show sobriety and they cannot loose their tenancy for failing to do so.

-In five European cities Housing First projects are tested and evaluated from a European perspective, leading to greater clarity on the potentials and limits of the approach and its impact on homeless people’s lives.
+In five European cities Housing First projects were tested and evaluated from a European perspective, leading to greater clarity on the potentials and limits of the approach and its impact on homeless people’s lives.
 These five "test sites" cities include: Amsterdam, Budapest, Copenhagen, Glasgow and Lisbon.

-Housing First Europe facilitates mutual learning with additional partners in five “peer sites” cities where further Housing First projects are planned or being implemented and with a steering group whose job is to to steer the project evaluations and to monitor and evaluate the action.
+Housing First Europe facilitated mutual learning with additional partners in five “peer sites” cities where further Housing First projects are planned or being implemented and with a steering group whose job is to to steer the project evaluations and to monitor and evaluate the action.
 "Peer sites" include: Dublin, Ghent, Gothenburg, Helsinki and Vienna.